jonburdon/calm-little-stars/README.md

 7. Hover over the brand text and verify the hover behaviour is as expected.
 8. Hover over each link and verify that the hover behaviour is as expected.

-* Page content
+* *Page content*
 1. Resize the width of the browser and verify that the content resizes for different screen sizes as expected.
-2. Verify that any content that should be hidden on smaller screen sizes is hidden on those screens
+2. Verify that any content that should be hidden on smaller screen sizes is hidden on those screens.
-3. Verify there is no overflow
+3. Verify there is no overflow.
+4. Verify any video is responsive and plays when clicked.
+5. Verify any links to downloads or external sites open in a new tab.

-* Footer
+* *Footer*
-1. Enter a correct email address in the text field and click the submit button
+1. Enter a correct email address in the text field and click the submit button.
-2. Enter an incorrect email address in the text field and verify this is validated when the submit button is clicked
+2. Enter an incorrect email address in the text field and verify this is validated when the submit button is clicked.
 3. Hover over the social media buttons and verify that they behave as expected.
+During testing, it was found that these buttons were not linked to social media profiles.

 ### Testing protocol for the entire site